magento/devdocs/guides/v2.2/cloud/project/project-upgrade.md

 {% include cloud/note-ece-tools-package.md %}

 ### Upgrade PHP version
-{{site.data.var.ece}} 2.2 supports PHP 7.0 and 7.1.
+{{site.data.var.ece}} 2.2 supports PHP 7.1 and later.
 Make sure to upgrade the version of PHP on your local development workspace as well.
 For more information, see the following:

 * [PHP]({{ site.baseurl }}/guides/v2.2/cloud/before/before-workspace-magento-prereqs.html#php) information for your local Magento workstation
 * [Migrating PHP](http://php.net/manual/en/migration71.php){:target="\_blank"}